harshant/auction_dapp/README.md

 This is a one time use only frame work.

-First deploy the smartcontract on ethereum and after hardcoding the smartcontract address on web interface deploy it on ipfs.
+First deploy the smartcontract on ethereum and after hardcoding the smartcontract address on web interface deploy it on ipfs(metamask is required to interect with test chain)